 Surface Water Resources.
 The Proposed Project site is in a developed area located south of Pauma Valley, within part of the San Luis Rey River watershed (SanGIS, 2014).
-Paradise Creek, a tributary to the San Luis Rey River, is located approximately 1,500 feet to the east.

 Groundwater Resources.
-The Proposed Project site overlies the edge of the southern end of the Upper San Luis Rey Valley groundwater basin, which underlies the San Luis Rey River watershed and tributaries to the river, including Paradise Creek (California Department of Water Resources, 2023; SanGIS, 2014).
-This groundwater basin is comprised of alluvium underlain by bedrock (GeoScience, 2022), and it is expected that groundwater in the area is deeper than 100 feet below existing grade (Geocon, 2023).
+The Proposed Project site overlies the Upper San Luis Rey Valley groundwater basin, which underlies the San Luis Rey River watershed and tributaries to the river, including Paradise Creek (California Department of Water Resources, 2023; SanGIS, 2014).
+This groundwater basin is comprised of alluvium underlain by bedrock (GeoScience, 2022), and it is expected that groundwater in the area is deeper than 15 feet bgs, based on soil borings advanced in the Proposed Project site (Delta Oaks Group, 2023).

 Flooding.
-The Proposed Project site is located west of Paradise Creek and is approximately 0.6 miles southeast of the closest FEMA Flood Hazard Zone, the Area of Undetermined Flood Hazard Zone D (FEMA, 2021).
+The Proposed Project site is located east of the San Luis Rey River and is within a FEMA Flood Hazard Zone, the Area of Undetermined Flood Hazard Zone D (FEMA, 2021).
 Zone D outlines an area where no flood analysis has been undertaken but a possible flood hazard may exist (FEMA, 2022).